yanmobile/yantest/README.md

 ---
 ###gulp configs
-**This framework is designed to virtually eliminate the need to write custom build automations.
-The automation scripts utilize these three configuration files below.**
+**This framework is designed to virtually eliminate the need to write custom automation tasks.
+The out-of-the-box automation tasks utilize these three configuration files: gulp/common.json, gulp/components.json, and gulp/app.json.**

 **Notes:**
   * This *config structure* applies to ```gulp/app.json```, ```gulp/components.json```, and ```gulp/common.json```